Science Meets Religion

 Q&A: Physics and Cosmology (11 articles).
 This section discusses modern physics, cosmology, the big bang, the multiverse, cosmic coincidences, the cosmological constant paradox, Fermi's paradox, computer science and related topics.

 Q&A: Theology and Philosophy (35 articles).
 This section discusses the "war" between science and religion, natural laws, biblical scholarship, secular scholarship, atheism, determinism, scientific naturalism, postmodernism, advantages and disadvantages of scientific and creationist worldviews, and related topics.

 This links to a collection of interesting quotations on the topic of science and religion by respected scientists, theologians and religious leaders.

 This site features some particularly well-written recent books, articles and Internet resources, together with a comprehensive bibliography of all works cited in the articles above (over 670 items).

 This section of the website includes material specifically of interest to LDS readers (the other material above is targeted to a more general Judeo-Christian audience).

-Disclaimer: Material on this site does not necessarily reflect views of the editor's employer, funding agencies, religious affiliation or any other organization.
+Disclaimer: Material on this site does not necessarily reflect views of the editor's research institutions, funding agencies, religious affiliation or any other organization.
 Also, inclusion of material (articles, quotations, excerpts) on this website does not necessarily indicate that the editor endorses that material.
-Where pages or articles have authors indicated, those authors are themselves responsible for the contents.
+Where authors are indicated, those authors are themselves responsible for the contents.